lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/service-node-rpc-calls.md

 ## Introduction

-This is a list of JSON2.0 RPC calls to be used with Oxen Service Nodes, along with examples of each.
+This is a list of JSON2.0 RPC calls to be used with Lozzax Service Nodes, along with examples of each.

 ### get\_quorum\_state